Are you Hiring?

 This will need to be completed before you are considered for an invitation to the oral board.

 Once you have successfully completed the test(s), your score will be sent to the civil service commission for validation.
 The Civil service commission meets quarterly and upon validation of the list, they are entered into the active list of names.
-Validated lists last for one year and are publicly posted in the PD lobby and in City Hall.
+Validated lists last for one year and additions to the list are publicly posted in the PD lobby and in City Hall.
 Link

 Your placement on the active list will depend on your score and how it rates within the current list.